45kb/shopfully/README.md

 # Installation

+Please run this command in your terminal:

-npm i
+> npm i

-# Start
+# Start server

+Please run this command in your terminal:

-npm start
+> npm start

 # Browse

-Open this link in the browser
+Open this link in your browser

 http://localhost:8000